-- Most Lewis & Clark students who participated in the NCHA survey assumed only about 1% of their fellow classmates abstain completely from alcohol.
+- Most Lewis & Clark students assume only about 1% of their fellow classmates abstain completely from alcohol.

-- In reality, almost 13% of Lewis & Clark students surveyed never drink.
+- In reality, almost 10% of Lewis & Clark students never drink.

 Myth: Everybody has smoked pot, at least once.

-- The same students surveyed assumed less than 1% of their fellow students have never used marijuana.
+- Students also assume that less than 1% of their fellow students have never used marijuana.

-- In reality more than one-third of students had never used marijuana.
+- In reality nearly one-third of students had never used marijuana.

 Keeping a healthy and accurate perspective on alcohol and drug use can promote better decision making.
 Alcohol and other drug abuse can negatively impact body and mind in many ways, from memory, to sleep patterns, to decision making.
 Excessive use can directly impact a student’s ability to perform well academically.
-Abstaining from alcohol and drug use is the only way to completely protect oneself from their risks.
+Abstaining from alcohol and drug use is the only way to completely protect oneself from these risks.
 Excessive use not only impacts the user.
-Students should consider how their alcohol and drug use affect their relationships with others.
+Students should consider how their alcohol and drug use affect their relationships with others and the community.